-Culturally competent practice, with trauma survivors or not, requires a heightened awareness of what it is we represent, and what is represented to us by our clients.
+Culturally competent and humble practice, with trauma survivors or not, requires a heightened awareness of what it is we represent, and what is represented to us by our clients.
 This is especially the case when one or the other person represents a component of personal or historical trauma to the other.
-For cultural competence to be infused into our work, psychotherapists must consider how both visible and invisible aspects of our identities may carry meanings of which our clients are not insensitive.
+For cultural competence and humility to be infused into our work, psychotherapists must consider how both visible and invisible aspects of our intersectional identities may carry meanings to which our clients are not insensitive.
 Therapists may attempt to deny social realities by telling themselves (and sometimes their clients) that they are inattentive to a client’s phenotype, sex, size, or accent; such statements, reflecting experiences of privilege, are experienced as invalidating to clients from target groups, who are rarely perceived, and treated, outside of the framework of those variables.

 Finally, culturally competent practice stands on the foundation of the belief that each human being represents the range of aspects of diversity, and that being culturally competent requires the therapist’s awareness of his own identities and social locations as well as those of clients.
 Human diversity is not about “special populations,” but about the nature of being human.
 Challenging oppressive norms is something done not only altruistically, on behalf of traumatized survivors, but also from enlightened self-interest, with the assumption that each person is in some manner harmed by current social structures of hierarchies of value.
 Using epistemologies of difference which invite the psychotherapist to consider how to think about and analyze experiences of identity are valuable to support cultural competence because the therapist need not acquire discrete data bits about particular group.
 Rather, the therapist learns how to think about what it might mean to be this living in the client’s intersectionalities of identities.